sunilabrahamindia/sunilabraham/elonnai/index.md

 ## Education

-Elonnai Hickok graduated from the University of Toronto, where she studied international development and political science.
+Hickok graduated from the University of Toronto Scarborough (UTSC) in 2011 with an Honours Bachelor of Arts (HBA) in international development.
+She participated in UTSC's co-op programme, and a university alumni profile published in 2012 described her as having turned her interest in law and policymaking, together with a successful internship, into her work as a policy analyst and researcher at the Centre for Internet and Society in Bangalore.

 ## Centre for Internet and Society